DataDog/documentation/content/tracing/visualization/trace.md

 {{< img src="tracing/visualization/trace/trace_error.png" alt="Trace Error" responsive="true" style="width:90%;">}}

-If you are analyzing a trace reporting an error trace, the error has a specific display if you follow the special meaning tags rules.
+If you are analyzing a trace reporting an error, the error has a specific display if you follow the special meaning tags rules.
 When submitting your traces you can add attributes to the `meta` parameter.
 Some attributes have special meanings that lead to a dedicated display or specific behavior in Datadog:

 | Attribute     | Description                                                                                                                                                                        |
 | ----          | ------                                                                                                                                                                             |